Table of Contents

-Your spouse did not live in your home at any time during the last 6 months of the tax year and the absence was not temporary.
-(See Temporary absences in Publication 501.)
+Your spouse didn't live in your home at any time during the last 6 months of the tax year and the absence wasn't temporary.
+(See Temporary absences under Head of Household in Pub.
+501.)

 Your home was the main home of your child, stepchild, or an eligible foster child for more than half the year.
 An eligible foster child is a child placed with you by an authorized placement agency or by judgment, decree, or other order of any court of competent jurisdiction.

-You can claim an exemption for that child, or you cannot claim the exemption only because the noncustodial parent can claim the child using the rules for children of divorced or separated parents.
+You can claim an exemption for that child, or you can't claim the exemption only because the noncustodial parent can claim the child using the rules for children of divorced or separated parents.